Erodibility of sediments collected from the Northern Gulf of Mexico following laboratory resuspension at the Dauphin Island Sea Lab in 2020

 Abstract

-This dataset represents the erodibility of sediments collected from the Northern Gulf of Mexico following laboratory resuspension at the Dauphin Island Sea Lab.
+This dataset describes the erodibility of sediments collected from the Northern Gulf of Mexico, off the Alabama coast at 10 meters depth following laboratory resuspension at the Dauphin Island Sea Lab.

 Coverage